Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole mimickers: Orbital dynamics

+Specifically, the typical ISCO of Schwarzschild BHs that is a special stable, circular and equatorial orbit of the separatrix manifold, that separates between plunge and bound motion, changes structure when $\delta\neq1$ and asymptotic manifolds emanate from an unstable orbit, called the Lyapunov orbit \cite{Contopoulos_1990,Contopoulos:2012nd}.
+Orbits that cross the Lyapunov orbit will plunge unless certain $E$ and $L_z$ \cite{Lukes-Gerakopoulos:2012qpc} turn the Lyapunov orbit to the ISCO and the orbit becomes stable.
+For more information regarding the relation between the separatrix and last stable orbits, as well as other special last stable orbits, we refer the reader to \cite{Stein:2019buj}.
+Furthermore, if $\delta\geq1/2$ then the geometry has both an ISCO and a photon sphere (PS), where unstable null geodesics accumulate \cite{Cardoso:2008bp,Cardoso:2017soq}, at \cite{Chowdhury:2011aa}

 Notice that at the Schwarzschild limit where $\delta=1$, $r_\text{PS}=3M$ and $r_\text{ISCO}=6M$ as expected.
-Hereafter, we will focus on spacetime deformations that are larger than $1/2$ in order to have an exotic central object with a PS and an ISCO.
+Hereafter, we will focus on spacetime deformations that are larger than $1/2$ in order to have an exotic central object with a PS and an ISCO that are fundamental hypersurfaces of astrophysically relevant (exotic) compact objects.